Skip to Content

 Easter egg hunt clues indoors

-Behind closed doors are good spots when you build an Easter basket with clues
+Behind closed doors are good spots for hiding clues for the Easter basket scavenger hunt.

-5. The pantry is a perfect indoor hiding spot for Easter basket hunt clues
+5. The pantry is a perfect indoor hiding spot for Easter basket hunt riddles

 Green card with Easter eggs and grass and clue #5 about the kitchen pantry.

-Even though Jess walked right by the pantry earlier, she didn’t see the egg because I closed the pantry door.
+Even though Jess walked right by the pantry earlier, she didn’t see the Easter egg in it because I closed the pantry door.

 Since I had a few cake mixes, she had to look a little to find this treat!
 A purple plastic egg held 2 more sweets to add to her basket.Purple plastic Easter egg between two cake mixes.